Druidry (modern): Rites and practices

 The World Druidry Survey of 2018–2020 identified 147 active Druid groups internationally.
 The six largest and most influential of which were the Order of Bards, Ovates and Druids (including 57% of world Druids), Ár nDraíocht Féin (12%), the Ancient Order of Druids in America (8%), the British Druid Order (6%), The Druid Network (4%), the New Order of Druids (2%), each of which offers either Druidry curriculum materials or online reference materials about how to practice contemporary Druidry.
 Survey results indicated that 25% of world Druids belong to multiple Druid groups; 57% belong to just one group, and 18% are unaffiliated, solitary practitioners.
 Despite these Druid group affiliations, 92% of world Druids report that most of their devotional practices and rituals are celebrated alone, as solitary practitioners.

 Druidic groups are usually known as groves.
 Such a term reflects the movement's association with trees, and references the idea that Iron Age druids performed their rituals within tree groves.
-Larger Druidic organisations are usually termed orders, and those that lead them are often termed Chosen Chiefs or Arch Druids.
+Larger Druidic organisations are usually termed orders, and those that lead them are often referred to as Chosen Chief or Archdruid.

 Some British Druid orders divide membership into three grades, referred to as "bards", "ovates", and then "Druids".
 This three-tier system mirrors the three degrees found in British Traditional Wicca.
 Other groups eschew any division into bard, ovate, and druid.
 OBOD primarily educates its members in its form of Druidry through a correspondence course.